 In 2016, the Georgia General Assembly passed SB 258 that allows individuals and businesses to make donations to Georgia’s financially-stressed rural hospitals in exchange for tax credits.
-In 2017, the Georgia General Assembly passed SB 180 sweetened the deal by increasing the tax credits avaiable to donors.
-In each of the next three years (2017, 2018, 2019) $60 million will be avaiable in tax credits to donations to rural hospitals, for a total of $180 million.
-Individuals and businesses can receive up to 90 percent of their donations returned as a tax credit.
+In 2018, the Georgia General Assembly sweetened the deal by increasing the tax credits to 100 percent of the donations.
+Each year through 2021, $60 million will be available in tax credits for donations to rural hospitals.
 Hospitals eligible for the tax credits are selected and prioritized by the Department of Community Health according to financial need, and each hospital can receive up to $4 million in donations per year.

 Creation of Rural Healthcare 180